Fajar-RahmadJaya/KeyTik/README.md

 * Full scan report :
 https://www.virustotal.com/gui/file/048ed88f32af6f14b36368aa35f1c826d9280a717a8bf7343eb1b63968a0a59c

-## Feature Plan (Possibly to be Implemented) :
-1. Helper to Know What Remap Key in Profile.
-2. Create profile or edit only always on top.
-3. Refine shortcut.
-4. Automatically take key input.
-5. Refine key input.
-6. Assign script or remap for multiple or different physical keyboard.
-7. Resize and remember window size.

 ## Have Any Suggestion ?
 If you have any suggestion for KeyTik, i would be very happy to take it.
 You can show your suggestion on [GitHub issue](https://github.com/Fajar-RahmadJaya/KeyTik/issues).
 The more you give suggestion, the better i can improve KeyTik.
 So don't be shy to show your suggestion or problem.
 Try to be polite and don't offend any individual or group.
 Together, lets make this a wholesome community.
 I sincerely appreciate your trust and continued support.
 Thank you.
 Sincerely, Fajar Rahmad Jaya.